operator-playground-io/Keycloak-Operator-tile/tutorials/create-user.md

 ![](_images/ON-option.png)

+4. Click on "Set Password".

-4. You will see the similar to the below snapshot on console:
+5. You will see similar to the below snapshot on console:

  ![](_images/set-password.png)